player-03/trace-view/README.md

 ## Usage

-The simplest option is `TraceView.enable()`, which makes traces show up on top of the rest of the game.
-If you want more control over where they show up, you can choose where to put the view:
+The simplest option is `TraceView.enable()`, which sets everything up with default settings.
+It also makes traces show up on top of everything else in your app.

+If you want more control, you can create and modify the TraceView object yourself.
+It's a text field, with all of the options that implies:

 ```haxe
 var view:TraceView = new TraceView(CONSOLE_COLOR, CONSOLE_FONT);